backstage/backstage/docs/auth/troubleshooting.md

 towards providing more clarity in the configuration of the sign-in process.
 You may encounter this error if you are upgrading from a previous version, in which case you would need to configure a sign-in resolver as described above.

+## Auth fails with "Auth provider registered for ... is misconfigured"

+This will typically only happen during development, as in a production build the auth backend will fail to start up altogether if a provider is misconfigured.

+Double check that your configuration for the provider is correct.
+Note that environment variables such as `AUTH_OAUTH2_CLIENT_ID` must be set and will **NOT** be picked up from `.env` files.
+You can use the `yarn backstage-cli config:print --lax` command to print your local configuration.

+The backend logs should also provide insight into why the configuration of the provider fails.
+In working setup the backend should log something like `"Configuring provider, oauth2"`, while it with otherwise log a warning like `"Skipping oauth2 auth provider, ..."`.